Women notch six victories, men three

 Junior diver earns career-best NCAA finish

-Since taking over a recovering diving program at Kentucky in the 2008-09 season, fifth-year head coach Ted Hautau has totally transformed the Kentucky diving team.
-After a successful showing in the 2011-12 campaign, Hautau is continuing to build his program and divers into Southeastern Conference and national contenders year in and year out.
+Since taking over a recovering diving program at Kentucky in the 2008-09 season, Hautau has totally transformed the Kentucky diving team and led it back to national prominence.

-Last summer nine of Hautau's divers qualified for the 2012 AT&T National Championships where the women's team finished in third place while the men finished in fifth.
+In the summer of 2012, nine of Hautau's divers qualified for the 2012 AT&T National Championships where the women's team finished in third place while the men finished in fifth.
 The UK diving team finished fourth overall combined (men and women), their best showing since Hautau's arrival in the Bluegrass.

 In the 2011-2012 NCAA season, there were three new additions on the women's side and one new addition on the men's side.
 Sophomore Greg Ferrucci had a great dual meet campaign, garnering four SEC Diver of the Week awards during the course of the season.
 All seven of the UK divers that went to SEC Championships scored.
 Kentucky placed four divers in the men's 3-meter finals for the first time in school history.
 Ferrucci placed picked up a second on 3-meter, a third on 1-meter, and a seventh on platform to pace the UK men's swimming and diving team as the highest point scorer at the SEC Championship.
 He went on to make the NCAA Championship and received honorable mention All-American honors in all three events finishing 11th on 1-meter, 10th on 3-meter, and 15th on Platform.